GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Preliminaries

 A data modality is \emph{zero-mean invariant} if centering each sample by subtracting its empirical mean preserves all the information necessary for downstream modeling.
 Formally, let $x \in \mathbb{R}^d$ denote a data sample, and define its centered version as:

 where $\mathbf{1}_d \in \mathbb{R}^d$ is the vector of all $1$-s.
-A data modality is said to satisfy zero-mean invariance if, for all $x$ in the support of the data distribution $p(x)$, the transformation $x \mapsto \tilde{x}$ retains the semantic or structural identity of the original input.
+A data modality is said to satisfy zero-mean invariance if, for all $\vx$ in the support of the data distribution $p(\vx)$, the transformation $\vx \mapsto \tilde{\vx}$ retains the semantic or structural information of the original input.

 This property is common in domains where only internal relationships among dimensions carry information, while global offsets are irrelevant or redundant.
 Typical examples include any representations defined up to an affine baseline or possessing a shift-symmetric structure, such as configurations invariant to global alignment, label encodings invariant to additive bias, or features embedded in contrastive spaces.
+We provide some detailed examples and the corresponding analysis in Appendix~\ref{Appendix:Zero-Mean Invariant Data}.
 Zero-mean invariance permits generative models to operate in a reduced subspace orthogonal to the mean direction, eliminating redundant degrees of freedom.
-In geometric learning, zero-mean invariance is widely employed due to the translational invariance of geometric data representation~\citep{EDM, GOAT, GeoLDM}.
+In 3D molecular data, zero-mean invariance is widely employed due to its translational invariance~\citep{EDM, GOAT, GeoLDM}.